lucapette/web/main/content/writing/some-thoughts-about-poodr.md

 ## Feels like Ruby

 The techniques she presents throughout the book will always feel like Ruby code and not something ported from a different language.
-I wont't show you any example because it would probably be out of context and won't make any difference.
+I won't show you any example because it would probably be out of context and won't make any difference.
 What I can tell you is the feeling I had while reading the code in the book.
 Generally, the code presented is simple and readable.
 It's exactly the Ruby code that made me fell in love with the language a few years ago.

 This is great for two reasons: